Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Ultra wide gangways and tall gondola island counters were the trademarks of Woolworth's experimental Woolco hypermarket in Newtonards when it opened in July 1976

-A task force reviewed the latest retail thinking the globe.
-It identified an opportunity to move from a department store to a hypermarket format.
-The group, led by Hugh Jones and Mike Morris, was given a mandate to test its ideas in a new-build store that was already planned for the Ards Centre in County Down, Northern Ireland.
+A task force was established.
+It reviewed the latest retail theory, identifying high potential from reshaping Woolco as a hypermarket rather than a Department Store.
+HQ in New York gave their blessing as middle managers Hugh Jones and Mike Morris were given their heads to put the theory into practice in a new-build store already planned for the Ards Centre in County Down, Northern Ireland.

-The queue on opening day at the Woolco hypermarket in Newtonards in 1976
+The queue on opening day at the Woolco hypermarket in Newtownards in 1976

 Bold displays of frozen foods in the Woolco hypermarket in 1976